 - The funding objective is to meet long-term pension benefit obligations and, to the extent possible, fund post-employment health care.
-As of December 31, 2017, the date of the latest health care actuarial valuation under the Funding Basis, the revised actuarial liability for health care was \$18.4 billion and the System had accumulated assets of \$12.0 billion for that obligation leaving an unfunded actuarial accrued liability of \$6.4 billion.
-The \$6.4 billion unfunded actuarial accrued liability is a decrease from the 2016 unfunded actuarial accrued liability of \$7.8 billion.
-The decrease consists of two components.
-Favorable investment results and continued savings from plan design changes reduced the 2016 liability by \$2.5 billion.
-This decrease was offset by a \$1.0 billion increase in the liability due to a change in the discount rate from 6.5% to 6.0%.
-Similarly, the funded ratio improved from 60.7% at the end of 2016 to 69.1% in 2017, but was reduced to 65.4% after the change in discount rate. - Health care coverage is not statutorily guaranteed, and is subordinate to pension funding.
+As of December 31, 2018, the date of the latest health care actuarial valuation under the Funding Basis, the revised actuarial liability for health care was \$17.8 billion and the System had accumulated assets of \$11.6 billion for that obligation, leaving an unfunded actuarial accrued liability of \$6.2 billion.
+The \$6.2 billion unfunded actuarial accrued liability is a decrease from the 2017 unfunded actuarial accrued liability of \$6.4 billion.
+The decrease results from continued savings from the 2013 plan design changes.
+The funded ratio declined slightly from 65.4% at the end of 2017 to 65.3% in 2018. - Health care coverage is not statutorily guaranteed and is subordinate to pension funding.
 In 2018, based on the pension funding status, OPERS increased the portion of the 14% employer contribution rate allocated to pension funding from 13% in 2017 to the full 14%.
-Correspondingly, the portion of the 14% employer contribution rate allocated to health care funding decreased from 1% in 2017 to zero percent in 2018.
+Correspondingly, with all of the 14% employer contribution rate allocated to pension funding, no funds were available for health care in 2018 and 2019.
+This is a decrease from the 1% health care funding in 2017.
 This allocation is expected to continue until the pension funding improves.

 The funding progress of health care is measured in terms of solvency years, or the number of years funds are projected to be available to pay health care expenses under the current plan design before health care would be reduced to a pay-as-you-go basis.
-As of December 31, 2017, the date of the latest health care actuarial valuation under the Funding Basis, health care funding is expected to remain solvent for 13 years.
-Refer to Table 3, on the previous page, for a comparative history of actuarial liabilities and solvency years for health care.
+As of December 31, 2018, the date of the latest health care actuarial valuation under the Funding Basis, health care funding is expected to remain solvent for 11 years.
+Refer to Table 3 for a comparative history of actuarial liabilities and solvency years for health care.